 From time to time, we may be involved in various legal proceedings relating to claims arising out of our operations.
-We are not currently a party to any legal proceedings, which could be deemed to be material.
+We are not currently a party to any material legal proceedings.

 Item 1A.
 Risk Factors

 Careful consideration should be given to the following risk factors, in addition to the other information set forth in this Quarterly Report on Form 10-Q and in other documents that we file with the SEC, in evaluating our company and our business.
 Investing in our common stock involves a high degree of risk.
 If any of the following risks and uncertainties actually occurs, our business, prospects, financial condition and results of operations could be materially and adversely affected.
 The risks described below are not intended to be exhaustive and are not the only risks facing our company.
 New risk factors can emerge from time to time, and it is not possible to predict the impact that any factor or combination of factors may have on our business, prospects, financial condition and results of operations.